cirosantilli/git-tutorial/index.md

 for a given technology.

-If a better system does exist for you repository however (e.g. Python / Ruby modules + virtualenv / RVM), use that method instead.
+If a better system does exist for you repository however, e.g. Python / Ruby modules + virtualenv / RVM, use that method instead.

 A submodule is a completely separate repo: the super repository only keeps note of its path, URL and current commit.

 ##Create